mootools/mootools-core/Docs/Utilities/Swiff.md

 ### Note:

-1. Swiff returns the object tag, but its not extensible by the $ function.
+1. Although Swiff returns the object tag, this element will NOT have Element methods applied to it.
 2. The $ function on an object/embed tag will only return its reference without further processing.

 Swiff Function: remote {#Swiff:remote}